-Steps 1 and 2: The SMB protocol negotiates protocol-specific options using the SMB_COM_NEGOTIATE request and response messages.
+Steps 1 and 2: The SMB protocol negotiates protocol-specific options using the SMB_COM_NEGOTIATE ([MS-SMB] section 2.2.4.5) request and response messages.

-Step 3: The client sends an SMB_COM_SESSION_SETUP_ANDX request message.
-Assuming that NTLM authentication is negotiated, within this message an NTLM NEGOTIATE_MESSAGE is embedded.
+Step 3: The client sends an SMB_COM_SESSION_SETUP_ANDX ([MS-SMB] section 2.2.4.6) request message.
+Assuming that NTLM authentication is negotiated, within this message an NTLM NEGOTIATE_MESSAGE (section 2.2.1.1) is embedded.

-Step 4: The server responds with an SMB_COM_SESSION_SETUP_ANDX response message within which an NTLM CHALLENGE MESSAGE is embedded.
+Step 4: The server responds with an SMB_COM_SESSION_SETUP_ANDX response message within which an NTLM CHALLENGE_MESSAGE (section 2.2.1.2) is embedded.
 The message includes an 8-byte random number, called a "challenge", that the server generates and sends in the ServerChallenge field of the message.

-Step 5: The client extracts the ServerChallenge field from the NTLM CHALLENGE_MESSAGE and sends an NTLM AUTHENTICATE MESSAGE to the server (embedded in an SMB_COM_SESSION_SETUP_ANDX request message).
+Step 5: The client extracts the ServerChallenge field from the NTLM CHALLENGE_MESSAGE and sends an NTLM AUTHENTICATE_MESSAGE (section 2.2.1.3) to the server (embedded in an SMB_COM_SESSION_SETUP_ANDX request message).

-If the challenge and the response prove that the client knows the user's password, the authentication succeeds and the client's security context is now established on the server.
+If the challenge and the response prove that the client knows the user's password, the authentication succeeds, and the client's security context is now established on the server.